- Live Rates

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 25 years.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage products and programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.

 Analysts discuss the Census Bureau’s reports on construction spending, fluctuating mortgage rates, and fewer jobless claims.